-However, when analysing the feedback, we should not forget that the question [Qs16] addresses the behaviors the good adult citizen in principle, which is an abstraction and does not necessarily mean that those behaviors will correspond to the personal choice of the respondents in real life.
+However, when analysing the feedbacks, we should not forget that the question [Qs16] addresses the behaviours the good adult citizen in principle, which is an abstraction and does not necessarily means that those behaviours will correspond to the personal choice of the respondents in real life.

-2. Students' awareness of social and civic competences
+2. Students' awareness to social and civic competences

 Almost 70% of the student-respondents consider that educating young people on civic competences is necessary.
-Those that choose grades in the middle of the scale, which shows some hesitance, represent 27,6%.
+Those that choose grades in the middle of the scale, which shows some hesitance are 27,6%.
 Only 2,6% consider that such education is not necessary.

-The information regarding their own practice - which respondents share - depicts an interesting picture: most of the respondents have been sensitised, receiving information in more than one way.
+The information regarding their own practice which respondents share depicts an interesting picture - most of the respondents had been sensitised, receiving information in more than one way.
 That is why the cumulative sum of all responses in Fig. 16 shows more than 100%.